 - Salt and freshly ground black pepper

-- In a small saucepan over medium-high heat, fry bacon until crispy.
+- In a large skillet over medium heat, fry bacon until crisp, about 5 minutes.
 Transfer to a plate lined with paper towels.

 - Pour rendered bacon fat into a measuring cup.
 Pour off all but 1/4 cup, or add olive oil to reach 1/4 cup.
 Return fat to skillet over medium-high heat until shimmering.

 - Add onion, sugar, vinegar, and salt and pepper to taste (I like 1/2 teaspoon salt and 1/4 teaspoon pepper).
 Cook until onion is softened, about 3 minutes.
 Remove from heat.